How to Manage Logout Prompt on Ubuntu Linux

 Turn on or off log out prompt on Ubuntu Linux

-You can quickly turn the Ubuntu logout prompt on or off using a simple command in the Terminal, making it easy to control how your system warns you before logging out.
+You can easily turn the Ubuntu logout prompt on or off using a command in the Terminal.
+This setting helps prevent you from accidentally closing your work without saving when you log out.

 You can change this setting using the Terminal.
 First, open the Terminal by pressing Ctrl+Alt+T on your keyboard.